 Once we acknowledge our anger we can use it as a source of energy and determination to create change, and that change will arise when we question, listen to the answers in order to gain understanding.....and then go on to ask more questions, to increase our understanding even further.

 Sometimes there may be a temptation to use questions as a weapon in order to 'catch out' the person being asked in order to defeat them in some way.
 While this is a common media interviewer practice on television and radio, it doesn't help us to understand more, it simply leads to defensiveness on the part of the person being asked the questions.
 That is likely to increase our anger and our frustration and we may believe it is because of the person's defensiveness, but if our questions are not focused on learning but on humiliating and catching out the person being asked the questions, we will have played our own part in that happening.
-See the following video for how to use open questions to enable a greater level of understanding:
+Watch the following video which explains how to use open questions to enable a greater level of understanding:

 3. Where Answers Don't Exist - Create Them!